Extended trigonometric Cherednik algebras and nonstationary Schr\"odinger equations with delta-potentials: The extended trigonometric Cherednik algebra

 \subsection{Difference-reflection operators}

 We construct now a representation of the extended trigonometric Cherednik algebra $\wh{H}^Y(k)$ using Dunkl operators involving Heaviside functions.
-It is a direct generalization of the representation of the trigonometric Cherednik algebra $\widetilde{H}_0^Y(k)$ at critical level constructed in \cite[\S 4.2]{EOS}.
+It generalizes the representation of the trigonometric Cherednik algebra $\widetilde{H}_0^Y(k)$ at critical level constructed in \cite[\S 4.2]{EOS}.

 Set $\widetilde{V}=V\oplus \mathbb{R}c$ and $\widehat{V}:=\widetilde{V}\oplus\mathbb{R}d$.
 The bilinear form $(\cdot,\cdot)$ on $\wh\hf$ restricts to a real valued non-degenerate symmetric bilinear form on $\widehat{V}$.
 We also write $\widehat{V}^+:=\widetilde{V}\oplus\mathbb{R}_{>0}d$ and $\widehat{V}_\xi:=\widetilde{V}+\xi d$.
 Note that $\widetilde{V}$, $\widehat{V}$, $\widehat{V}^+$ and $\widehat{V}_\xi$ are $\wh{W}^Y$-invariant subsets of $\wh{\hf}$.